Anglican Diocese of Melbourne: Ordination of women

 The diocese was the first in Australia to ordain a woman, when Bishop Moorhouse ordained Marion Macfarlane as a deaconess in 1884.
 It has ordained women to the diaconate since 1986 and to the priesthood since 1992.
-The September 2007 decision of the Appellate Tribunal opening the way for the consecration of women to the episcopate was welcomed by the present archbishop, Philip Freier.
+The September 2007 decision of the Appellate Tribunal opening the way for the consecration of women to the episcopate was welcomed by then-Archbishop Philip Freier.
 General Synod approved a motion in October 2007 which welcomed the "clarity" of the decision.
 Melbourne's first woman to become a bishop, Barbara Darling, was consecrated at St Paul's Cathedral on 31 May 2008.
 The ordination of women to be bishops is opposed by some within the diocese, particularly conservative Evangelicals and some Anglo-Catholics, necessitating the provision of alternative episcopal oversight.

 Homosexuality

 The diocese officially subscribes to the traditional Anglican stance on homosexuality.
 Most conservatives and Evangelicals remain opposed to the blessing of same-sex unions and the ordination of non-celibate gay and lesbian clergy.

 However, the diocese also contains a number of liberal parishes and prominent laypeople, such as Muriel Porter, who have been very vocal in their support for changes in the church's teaching on human sexuality.